DanielHauge/HackerNews-Grp8/docs/README.md

 There were some tables where we were unable to implement foreign keys.
 The original Database Inserter software were replaced with a new one that handles the insert in a different way with consideration to the slow database.

 Another issue we also ran in to was invalid messages that crashed the system.
-This was fixed by a new component the DBInsert slave for Invalid Messages Channel.
+This was fixed by a new component the DBInsert slave for Invalid Messages Channel that handle invalid messages.

 ##### System changed during the maintenance phase

 ###### Front end software

 **Web application** - written in Angular2+ .

 Very few changes were made after the hand-in and on November 2.
 - A test with implementing front-end monitoring/logging with Rollbar.
+- Updates in the API that need to be addressed.

 ###### Backend